dashevo/wallet-lib/docs/account/createTransaction.md

 By default, wallet-lib is shipped with two different strategies :

 - **simpleDescendingStrategy** : Will try to use as many small inputs as possible to meet the amount required.
-    Allow fee to be optimized for the smallest size at the cost of breaking big inputs in smaller size.
+    Allows the fee to be optimized for the smallest size at the cost of breaking big inputs.
 - **simpleAscendingStrategy** : Will try to use as many small inputs as possible to meet the amount required.
     Allows using many small inputs at the cost of a potentially bigger fee.